Monitoring Rail Corrugation Growth at BART

-The decision of which track segments to grind is commonly based on which communities complain the loudest and the most frequently, but BART management would like to implement a more scientific approach.
+The decision of which track segments to grind is commonly based on which communities complain the loudest and the most frequently, but BART management wanted to implement a more scientific approach.
 That is why ATS was brought onboard.

 ATS is implementing a three-pronged approach for addressing the rail corrugation issue:

-2) detailed evaluations of specific problem areas, and
+2) Perform detailed evaluations of specific problem areas, and

-3) preparing software tools to assist BART track maintenance managers in prioritizing rail grinding efforts.
+3) Prepare software tools to assist BART track maintenance managers in prioritizing rail grinding efforts.

 The software tool that ATS developed for BART includes spectrogram displays of noise levels that allow maintenance personnel to visualize a vast quantity of noise data, quickly identify problem areas, and prioritize their rail grinding efforts accordingly.
-(See below).
+(ATS OnTrack™ for BART pictured left.)

 This tool is also valuable when comparing noise measurements performed at different times, such as before and after rail grinding, or right-after and 6 months after grinding, when corrugation may have returned.
 This software tool manages all the noise data using milepost as the key identifier, which means that other data types (such as rail profiles) could be incorporated into the same data management and display system.
 Although specifically developed to address needs at BART, the underlying architecture of the software is modular.
 It would be straightforward to modify this tool to help address noise issues at other transit properties.